tsackton/taelgar/Campaigns/Dunmari Frontier/Session Notes/Session 35 (DuFr).md

 While discussing with [[Ardan]] further, the topic of conversation turns to [[Jinnik]] and the [[Mad One]]. [[Ardan]] reports a rumor (which [[Seeker]] also has remembered), that somehow [[Jinnik]] is connected to the curse of lycanthropy. [[Seeker]], who is widely read, recalls that curing lycanthropy is not an easy proposition: you need powerful magic (the remove curse spell), plus a token of the person’s past life before they were cursed, something to pull them back.
 Or, you can substitute the blessing of a god for one of those two things.

-We end with the party having finished dinner and discussion back at [[Kirian’s]], returning to the [[Archives]] as the sun sets and the full moon rises, but still undecided on the exact course of action to take.
+We end with the party having finished dinner and discussion back at [[Kirian's]], returning to the [[Archives]] as the sun sets and the full moon rises, but still undecided on the exact course of action to take.